 Learn about the differences between free and royalty-free music.

-A video project usually needs some music.
+Any serious video project usually needs some music.
 Audio helps transition between scenes, build emotion, or set the tone of your video story.
 Music is also that asset that video editors and video makers may not consider as essential for their projects.
-Oftentimes, we hear editors say “we’ll figure out the sound later”.
+Oftentimes, we hear video editors say “we’ll figure out the sound later”.
 With this attitude, music licensing is sometimes disregarded until the very last moment.

-Let’s talk about music licensing here.
+We believe that music licensing is extremely important.
 Video makers need to be informed about the differences between free music, royalty-free music, copyright free music, and public domain music.
 Knowing the limitations of your music license is important, especially if your video is made for commercial use.
 This case study about Epidemic Sound’s music licensing is an interesting example of how disregard to music licensing for YouTube may turn into a disaster.

 You should not be using any copyrighted music, like the newest radio hits, in your video projects.
 It may be cool if you insert a song or two in a home video to show your family.
 But such a video uploaded to YouTube will be detected, muted out, or even removed.

 YouTube’s Content ID algorithm is a potent tool used for copyrighted music detection.

 Here are the potential consequences that your YouTube video and channel may face: